ME3Tweaks/ME3TweaksModManager/documentation/datatypes.md

 outdatedcustomdlc=DLC_MOD_OldMod1;DLC_MOD_OldMod2;DLC_MOD_OldMod3
 ```

-Note that these are separators, not end delimiters.
+Note that these are separators, not end delimiters (which you may have seen in other ini files as 'comments').
 You should only have them between elements.

 ### Comments
 Comments are lines that being with `;`.
 They are essentially ignored.
 Not that if a line is setup like requireddlc=DLC_MOD_EGM;DLC_MOD_EGM_Squad, this is not a comment.
 Only ; at the start of a line is considered a comment.